KhronosGroup/Vulkan-ValidationLayers/CONTRIBUTING.md

     * Do not end the subject line with a period
     * Use the body to explain what and why vs. how
     * Use the imperative mode in the subject line.
 This just means to write it as a command (e.g. Fix the sprocket)

+`NOTE`: `scripts/check_code_format.py` will check your commit for you and is required for passing CI.

 Strive for commits that implement a single or related set of functionality, using as many commits as is necessary (more is better).
 That said, please ensure that the repository compiles and passes tests without error for each commit in your pull request.
 Note